Getting Started

 Any MCP-compatible client that supports automatic OAuth sign-in works with mctx.
 The pattern is the same:

-- Add an HTTP-based App entry
+- Add an HTTP-based MCP server entry

 - Set the URL to